 We talk a lot around here about inflammation, and some of you have raised good questions (and answers) regarding what we’re really getting at.
 A continuing thanks for your comments and thoughtful responses.

 So, what do we mean by inflammation when we harp on the evils of sugars, grains, trans fats and other nutritional fiends?
 Ah, the many sides of swelling: abscesses, bulges, distensions, engorgements, boils, blisters, bunions, oh my!
 Do swollen ankles and puffy black shiners really have anything to do with the inflammation of arterial walls?
 Can flossing possibly help prevent heart disease?
-Let’s explore, shall we.
+Let’s explore.

 Anyone who has ever, say, walked into a door knows that with injury comes inflammation (and a little humiliation).
-The effects are right there: redness, pain, swelling.
-It hurts to touch the site, and we might for some time look like Marcia Brady in the infamous football episode.
 We might be horrified at the visual effects that ensue, but it’s just the body’s natural and essential response to defend itself from infection or trauma.
 In fact, the swelling initiates the healing process itself.
 Remember, the body doesn’t care what you look like as long as it can regain your good health.

 Walking into that door is an example of “acute inflammation,” a localized response characterized by compression of the surrounding nerves (ouch!) and collection of fluid in the area that helps bolster an immune response.
 The microscopic trainers are busy shouting orders, notifying the brain of wounded status, calling in the clotting response and going to work to reset things and get you taped up.
 They take care of business, you avoid all human contact for two weeks out of embarrassment, and you come out basically no worse for the wear.